djaus2/AzureIoT-CoreUtils/README.md

 _**Simpler**_: Use restart-rm.ps1 as above

 ## Restarting device: IOT-Core
 Another issue has surfaced: **If you reboot an IoT-Core device running Az IoT Edge, the containers don't restart, except, maybe, the Agent**.
-After reboot just run the restart-rm script and it will repool those containers.
+After reboot just run the restart-rm script and it will re-pull those containers.
 NB: The old images are still on the device so some cleanup may be required.
 It is expected that this issue is to be addressed in an updated image.